10 things that shaped the art market in 2019

 2019 was also a year of debates in the contemporary art world.
 Amongst them, that of Jeff Koons‘ gigantic installation a few metres from the Grand Palais.
 On the 4th October 2019, Bouquet of Tulips by the artist and businessman Jeff Koons was unveiled with great pomp and circumstance.

-Given to the city of Paris in memory of the victims of the Bataclan attacks, the colourful flowers standing at over 11 metres high have sparked controversy.
+Given to the city of Paris in memory of the victims of the Bataclan attacks, the colourful flowers standing at over 11m high have sparked controversy.
 First of all for their price; 3.5 million euros, not paid for by the city but by patrons.
 However, this is what irritated Parisians, because these ‘generous donations’ benefited from a 60% tax deduction.
 In order to show their dissatisfaction, personalities from the arts and culture such as Christian Boltanski and Frédéric Mitterand signed a letter entitled Non au “cadeau” de Jeff Koons (No to Jeff Koons’ ‘present’).
-In the end, the bouquet is in place, and opinions are still divided.
+Ultimately, the bouquet has remained in place, while opinions are still divided.

-On the 16th October, taking advantage of the artistic excitement surrounding the FIAC 2019, the New York mega-gallery David Zwirner opened its doors in the heart of the Marais.
-With existing branches in London, Hong Kong and of course the Big Apple, it can now also be found at 108 rue Vieille du Temple, Paris 3rd.
+On the 16th October, taking advantage of the artistic excitement surrounding the FIAC 2019, the New York mega-gallery David Zwirner opened in the heart of the Marais.
+With existing branches in London, Hong Kong and of course the Big Apple, it can now be found in Paris at 108 rue Vieille du Temple.
 Its iconic setting was previously home to the Yvon Lambert Gallery and to VHN Gallery from 2015 to mid-2019.

 In the context of Brexit, David Zwirner’s move to Paris encouraged lots of his London contemporaries to do the same.
-Many are now looking for a base in the capital to bypass any high import taxes coming into force post-Brexit.
+Indeed, many are now looking for a base in the capital to bypass any high import taxes coming into force post-Brexit.
 Great news for the French art market!

 One of the many attractions of the contemporary art market is that it constantly evolves.
 This year, some trends have emerged in the art world.

 Up first, women’s art and gender equality.
-Mainly dominated by men, the art market in 2019 is opening up to parity, as illustrated by the success of several visual artists such as Jenny Saville, Julie Mehretu, Yayoi Kusama, Rachel Whiteread, Carole Feuerman, Sophie Calle, Charlotte Falcini and Satr.
+Previously dominated by men, the art market in 2019 is opening up to parity.
+This is illustrated by the success of several visual artists such as Jenny Saville, Julie Mehretu, Yayoi Kusama, Rachel Whiteread, Carole Feuerman, Sophie Calle, Charlotte Falcini and Satr.
 Secondly, African art.
 It is no coincidence that the fair Also Known As Africa (AKAA) was such a huge success this year: all eyes are on this emerging art.
-Last but by no means least, street art.
+And last but by no means least, street art.
 For several years now, urban art has been appearing all over the walls of the world’s capitals and artists’ canvases.
 Some of the most famous names?
 Banksy, Shepard Fairey (Obey), M. Chat, JonOne, L’Atlas, JR and Miss Tic; all very popular amongst collectors.

-The Louvre pays homage to the creative genius of Italian painter and polymath Leonardo da Vinci in a long-awaited exhibition to mark the 500th anniversary of his death.
-This retrospective for the world’s most famous painter includes 5 paintings (Virgin of the Rocks, The Mona Lisa, Saint John the Baptist and The Virgin and Child with Saint Anne), 22 drawings (including the Vitruvian Man) and nearly 140 other works from some of the most prestigious European and American institutions.
+Next, the Louvre pays homage to the creative genius of Italian painter and polymath Leonardo da Vinci in a long-awaited exhibition to mark the 500th anniversary of his death.
+This retrospective for the world’s most famous painter includes 5 paintings (Virgin of the Rocks, The Mona Lisa, Saint John the Baptist and The Virgin and Child with Saint Anne), 22 drawings (including the Vitruvian Man) and nearly 140 other works from some of Europe and America’s most prestigious institutions.
 However, it was far from easy receiving approval for these works of art, hundreds of centuries old and weakened by time, to travel.
 A testament to the brilliant work of curators Vincent Delieuvin and Louis Frank, 220,000 tickets were sold before the exhibition began on the 24th October.

 As well as politicians and institutions, artists are engaging with today’s environmental issues.
 For instance, Sotheby’s brought together ten internationally renowned contemporary artists, including Anish Kapoor, for its exhibition Tomorrow’s Tigers.
 The purpose of the event was to raise awareness about the alarming destruction of global biodiversity.
 A similar campaign took place outside the Tate Modern.
-The installation Ice Watch, created by artists Olafur Eliasson and Minik Rosing at the end of last year, featured 24 blocks of real ice.
-They aimed to raise awareness amongst the general public to climate change through direct contact with the problem (the melting of the ice caps).
-And finally, it seems that everywhere you look there are portraits of Greta Thunberg, painted, glued or sprayed across walls as signs of support.
+Ice Watch, an installation created by artists Olafur Eliasson and Minik Rosing at the end of last year, featured 24 blocks of real ice.
+It’s aim?
+To raise awareness about climate change amongst the general public through direct contact with the problem (the melting of the ice caps).
+And finally, there are portraits of Greta Thunberg everywhere you look; painted, glued or sprayed across walls as signs of support.
 Now more than ever, artists are representing the voices of our society.

 Following the same technological trend, institutions such as the Barbican Centre (London) or the Centquatre (Paris) explore Artificial Intelligence through regularly organising exhibitions on the relationship between Humans and AI.
 What’s more, this year also saw the development of AR-T (art and Augmented Reality).
-It’s now possible to visit museums from your desk, or see a work by Nick Cave on the top of a skyscraper while walking through the streets of New York.
+Indeed, it’s now possible to visit museums from your desk, or see a work by Nick Cave atop a skyscraper while walking through the streets of New York.